datacarpentry/semester-biology/index.md

 layout: default
 ---

-This website hosts introductory material for teaching biologists how to interact with data including: data structure, database management systems, and programming for data manipulation, analysis, and visualization.
-It is designed to be used as a flipped university course and also to be useful for self-guided students.
-Instructors are welcome to modify and use the material for your own courses.
-We encourage collaborative development and contributions by instructors, with the hopes that this will lead to better training and resources for everyone.
+An introduction to working with data for biologists including: data structure, data manipulation, visualization, basic programming, and databases.
+Designed to be used as a flipped university course and also for self-guided students.

 For Students
 : <a href="{{ site.baseurl}}/syllabus">